 Merchant accounts are accounts set up through a bank to allow businesses to accept debit or credit card payments.
 The money is initially put into the merchant account and then later transferred to the business’s bank account.
 Transfers are done daily or weekly, depending on how you have it set up.

-Merchant account providers verify customer information and credit card details (address, card number) provided are accurate; and whether the card has sufficient funds and not reported as stolen.
+Merchant account providers, a financial institution, verify customer information and credit card details (address, card number).
+They also check for sufficient funds and if the card is reported as stolen.

-For merchant accounts to function effectively, different equipment is necessary to accept the debit and credit cards.
-This includes point-of-sale terminals, swipers, and PIN-pad and wireless terminals.
+Specific equipment is necessary to accept the debit and credit cards payments.
+This includes point-of-sale (POS) terminals, swipers, and PIN-pad and wireless terminals.
 While this equipment is for sale from other vendors, merchant service providers also rent and sell this equipment.

-Because merchant accounts fulfill the service of facilitating debit and credit transactions, they charge substantial monthly and transactional fees to business owners for these services.
+Merchant accounts fulfill the service of facilitating debit and credit card transactions; therefore, they charge substantial monthly and transactional fees to business owners.
 Some of the standard fees levied are as follows, though rates charged by each provider can vary:

 - Monthly statement fees

 - Monthly gateway payment

 - Transaction fees

 - Credit card terminal fees